Fu Ling

 Alternate Forms:

-- chi fu ling- light red - more for damp-heat
+- chi fu ling- the outer light red layer - more for damp-heat and re lin (heat dysuria)

 Actions / Indications: